dat-ecosystem/dat/readme.md

 Ben Balter from GitHub wrote a post about why he thinks the `dat` project shouldn't exist, you should go and read it: [The Technology's The Easy Part](http://ben.balter.com/2013/07/01/technologys-the-easy-part/)

-The summary: `In many cases, we probably shouldn’t be building anything at all`, or to put it differently: our existing tools are good enough, so we should stop developing new tools.
+The summary: *In many cases, we probably shouldn’t be building anything at all*, or to put it differently: our existing tools are good enough, so we should stop developing new tools.

 If I could fix GitHub to work with the use cases that I want, I would!
 But I can't find the page where I send them pull requests.

-In his post, Ben Balter warns that we `should be making it dumb-simple to do the right thing` and `should be building really, really boring stuff.
-The more boring the better`.
+In his post, Ben Balter warns that we *should be making it dumb-simple to do the right thing* and *should be building really, really boring stuff.
+The more boring the better*.
 I fully agree with this, but I disagree with the notion that *new* tools can't make things simpler.
-Just look at NPM.

 Is open data a zero-sum game?
 I don't think so. `dat` is a tool for automated sync and an ecosystem of compatible, open source plugins.
 It isn't a new, complicated file format. `dat` sits above formats and protocols and just allows them to become interoperable, like a Rosetta stone for data.
 As [Derek Willis sees it](http://thescoop.org/archives/2013/07/02/what-good-is-dat/), the value in the `dat` ecosystem is that it will be *a true platform for collaboration that enables users of government data to annotate it and to share their experiences in the hopes of creating a set of best practices for individual datasets.*